JuliaOpt/MathProgBase.jl/doc/mathprogbase.rst

 A more detailed description of the three types of supported callbacks can be found in the JuMP documentation `here <https://jump.readthedocs.org/en/release-0.1/jump.html#solver-callbacks>`_.

-The ``MathProgSolverCallbacksInterface`` imports an abstract type ``MathProgCallbackData`` which represents the data needed to implement the callback.
+The ``MathProgSolverInterface`` exports an abstract type ``MathProgCallbackData`` which represents the solver-specific data needed to implement the callback.

 .. function:: setlazycallback!(m::AbstractMathProgModel,f)